 Take for example the issue of vegan activists criticizing factory farming.
 They rightly call attention to the abuses of pigs, cows, and chickens on these farms.
 But many vegans don’t mention the human exploitation that goes on at factory farms, too.

-Personally, I think if vegans are really against exploitation and oppression, we should call attention to abuses of human workers on farms and in slaughterhouses, too—not just the cows, pigs, and chickens.
+If vegans are really against exploitation and oppression, shouldn’t we call attention to abuses of human workers on farms, too—not just the cows, pigs, and chickens?

 Complicating “Vegans Don’t Eat Animals”

 A common definition of “vegan” is a person who does not eat or use animal products.
 But if you look at definitions given by actual vegan orgs, it’s not always so simple.